 Q: Did you work as a chef in Lucca?

-A: Yes, I started in small restaurant near my home at 16 years old, working has helper, pizzaiolo and commis di Cucina.
+A: Yes, I started in a small restaurant near my home at 16 years old, working as a helper, pizzaiolo and commis di Cucina.

 Q: Once you left where did you work?